onsi/ginkgo/index.md

 layout: default
 title: Ginkgo
 ---
-[Ginkgo](http://github.com/onsi/ginkgo) is a BDD-style Go testing framework built to help you efficiently write expressive and comprehensive tests.
-It is best paired with the [Gomega](http://github.com/onsi/gomega) matcher library but is designed to be matcher-agnostic.
+[Ginkgo](https://github.com/onsi/ginkgo) is a Go testing framework built to help you efficiently write expressive and comprehensive tests using [Behavior-Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development) ("BDD") style.
+It is best paired with the [Gomega](https://github.com/onsi/gomega) matcher library but is designed to be matcher-agnostic.

 These docs are written assuming you'll be using Gomega with Ginkgo.
 They also assume you know your way around Go and have a good mental model for how Go organizes packages under `$GOPATH`.